chaosmail/dis-tp-pso/README.md

 #### Superviser

-* read coordinates of each personal leader and follower and sends that values to each follower (see LAB05 odometry flock_super.c)
+* read coordinates of each personal leader and follower and sends that values to each follower (see LAB05 odometry flock_super.c) @Etienne
-* send the coordinates of the personal leader in hte followers coordinate system to the follower
+* send the coordinates of the personal leader in hte followers coordinate system to the follower @Etienne

 ##### PSO

-* Send particles to robot (see LAB06 PSO pso_obs_sup.c)
+* Send particles to robot (see LAB06 PSO pso_obs_sup.c) @Christoph
-* Receive all the fitness values (see LAB06 PSO pso_obs_sup.c)
+* Receive all the fitness values (see LAB06 PSO pso_obs_sup.c) @Christoph
-* get best local performance, best neighborhood performance (see LAB06 PSO pso_obs_sup.c)
+* get best local performance, best neighborhood performance (see LAB06 PSO pso_obs_sup.c) @Christoph

 #### Follower